 I can’t remember the last time I used anything other than Gmail as my primary email solution… Though I was quite fond of Hotmail for a long while before Microsoft did a blackberry and fell completely and utterly behind the curve – despite clear warnings from the rest of the tech world.

 In any case I, with millions of others, eventually folded to the big G and I haven’t looked back ever since.
 To be honest Gmail is the reason I don’t care what Google does with my information, as a platform they’ve proven TK and reliable.
 The service has probably won Google more credibility than their beloved search tools.
+I also recommend using modern virtual mailboxes instead of regular mailboxes when traveling.
+It makes many processes much easier.

 Today I “auto-backup” all my cellphone photographs to their servers, I pay a monthly subscription for decent Google Drive storage, Google Now tells me where I’ve parked my car, when my flight is, what phrases I’ll be needing my next country, the currency conversion rate and much, much more.